← Back to blog

 • An IRLHost relay server

-Think of it like this: your iPhone is the camera and brain of your stream.
+Your iPhone is the camera and brain of your stream.
 The spare Android is just an extra internet pipe.
-You connect them over local WiFi or a hotspot, and Moblin on your iPhone automatically uses both connections together to send your stream.
+You connect them over a local hotspot, and Moblin on your iPhone automatically uses both connections together to send your stream.
 More bandwidth, more redundancy, no extra setup beyond installing a free app.

 The full flow: Phone → IRLHost relay → Your OBS at home → Twitch/Kick.
 The spare Android just adds a second connection path for that first leg.